 Healthcare analytics programs analyze electronic health records and medical imaging.
 Financial analytics focuses on investment and corporate finance.
 Supply chain analytics covers logistics optimization.
 These programs combine core data science with domain expertise for immediate industry application.

-Not all data science programs are created equal.
-If you want to pick the one that benefits you most, here’s what separates the best from the rest:
+If you want to pick the a program that benefits you most, here’s what separates the best from the rest:

 1. Comprehensive Core Curriculum